Washington DC Whistleblower Attorney

-Since the amendments that re-established the federal law in 1986, many states have decided to enact similar laws.
-As a result, whistle-blowers have filed thousands of cases and have helped federal and state governments obtain more than $40 billion dollars in damages, civil fines, and criminal penalties.
+Since the amendments that re-established the federal law in 1986, many states have enacted similar laws.
+As a result, whistle-blowers have filed thousands of qui tam cases and have helped federal and state governments obtain more than $40 billion in damages, civil fines, and criminal penalties.

 Whistle-blowers have also won substantial payments.
 The federal government paid whistle-blowers $439 million in rewards for filing False Claims Act cases in 2012 alone.
 Please refer to our Frequently Asked Questions page for more information.

 What types of violations are covered under the False Claims Act?